6 tips on how to save money as a teen

 3. Find the right bank account

 Bear in mind that, for younger account holders, you may need the consent of your legal guardian to open an account.
-Additionally, with any Suncorp bank account, you'll have access to Suncorp Benefits and be able to take advantage of discounts of up to 15% from over 100 retailers such as Event Cinemas and JB Hi-Fi.
+Additionally, with any Suncorp bank account, you'll have access to Suncorp Benefits and be able to take advantage of discounts of up to 15% from major retailers such as Myer and JB Hi-Fi.

 4. Make the most of student discounts